nang-dev/hover-paywalls-browser-extension/README.md

 ![Hover](slideshow/hover_logo.png)

-### An open-sourced extension that that bypasses paywalls and blocks ads.
+### An open source extension that that bypasses paywalls and blocks ads.
 Made so you can access important information with ease and without distractions.

+# 🙌 THANK YOU FOR 100k+ DOWNLOADS AND 5/5 STAR RATING ON GOOGLE EXTENSION STORE.
+UNFORTUNATELY, HOVER IS NOW DEPRICATED.
+FOLLOW THE NEXT PROJECT AT [youtube.com/nang88](youtube.com/nang88)

 ![Hover_1](slideshow/ss8/1.png)
 ![Hover_2](slideshow/ss8/2.png)